 Through coaching and further discussions, education and training, individuals can air their views and learn new responses to what is happening.
-I will caution, though, that it does not always work.
-Sometimes you have a "Hugh" dissenter, and it may be that other actions, as identified below, will be the most effective (i.e., consequences for inaction).
+It should be noted, however, that it does not always work.
+Sometimes you have a dissenter that requires greater intervention (i.e. consequences for inaction).